% setup MRI-education-resources path and requirements

 Hard pulse versus Shaped Pulse#

 The first RF pulse typically introduced in MRI education is the so-called “hard” pulse - a constant amplitude pulse applied for some period of time.
-As will be shown below, this pulse performs poorly for slice-selection, so shaped sinc-like pulses are used, as introduced above.
+As will be shown below, this pulse performs poorly for slice-selection, so shaped sinc-like pulses are used.
 Shaped pulses create frequency profiles that excite a range of frequencies approximately uniformly (with the same flip angle), while not exciting spins outside this frequency range.

 On-resonance Excitation#